dimyG/jekyll-theme-chirpy/_posts/2020-05-30-work-experience-overview.md

 - [Introducing Highly-Efficient CAE Pre- and Post-Processing Solutions in Maritime Design ](https://www.beta-cae.com/pdf/2011_compit_korbetis_georgoulas.pdf) (COMPIT 2011)

 # Projects
-- My personal blog is a place where I can express myself, writing for anything I consider interesting or important.
-I also use it as a showcase of my professional experience.
+- [Jinifai](https://www.jinifai.com/) is a scalable web application for generative AI tools (side project).
 - [Algozoom](http://algozoom.com/) is a small web application I made while playing with React, Redux and Django rest framework.
 It animates algorithms using the amazing d3.js library.
 It's deployed on a Heroku free tier so there might be a small delay the first time you visit it.
+- [Zakanda](https://www.zakanda.com/) was a Robinhood like service for sport betting.
+- [My notes collection](https://www.korbetis.com/notes-collection/) is a collection of notes I made on various topics.
+- My personal blog is a place where I can express myself, writing for anything I consider interesting or important.
+I also use it as a showcase of my professional experience.

 # Military Service
 #### **Military Service** *(May 2008 - January 2009)* <br/>